valters/play-acme-protocol/readme.md

 # Automated Certificate Management Environment (ACME) protocol library written in scala.

-ACME is a protocol for automating the management of domain-validation certificates, based on a simple JSON-over-HTTPS interface developed at [Let's Encrypt](https://letsencrypt.org/).

-From reference 1, Let’s Encrypt is a free, automated, and open certificate authority (CA), run for the public’s benefit.
+From reference 1, ACME is a protocol for automating the management of domain-validation certificates, based on a simple JSON-over-HTTPS interface.
+[Let's Encrypt](https://letsencrypt.org/) is a free, automated, and open certificate authority (CA), run for the public’s benefit.
 Let’s Encrypt is a service provided by the Internet Security Research Group (ISRG).

 For a description of the protocol see the [ACME protocol specification](https://github.com/letsencrypt/acme-spec) and